Vxrtrauter/ddos-lib/README.md

+> [!NOTE] This Repository
+> has been archived due to
+> lack of motivation and badly
+> written code xd

 # DDOS-LIB

 Welcome to **DDOS-LIB**!
 This is an educational project aimed at automating tasks, running Python scripts, and managing batch files.
 Designed with a sleek console interface, this tool is perfect for those who appreciate minimalist aesthetics while exploring practical utilities.